From Digital Nomad to Expat – Putting Down Roots in Chiang Mai, Thailand

 Fortunately, a severe illness kicked me out of my complacency.
 When I realized I might die, I promised myself that if I recovered, I would walk away from corporate life to pursue my true passions of travel, photography, and writing.
 (Read more details about my journey of self-discovery on my about page).
 A year later, I slung a backpack over my shoulder and set off on a six-month around-the-world journey.
 One of my stops was Thailand.
 I’d visited in 2004 and loved it.
 After my second visit, I was addicted to Thailand.

 In 2009, I finally gave up my apartment in Florida and became a full-time digital nomad with no home base.
 I worked wherever I could get a wifi connection and carried everything I needed in a 22″ carry-on suitcase and a small backpack.
 More than 3,000 stories and thousands of photos later, I’d successfully recreated myself as a travel writer, but I was also searching for my perfect paradise.
 During my 11+ years on the road, I visited 94 countries and seriously considered a number of destinations as potential homes.
 Budapest, Croatia, and Bulgaria, though intriguing, just weren’t right for one reason or another.
-But Thailand kept drawing me back.
+But the idea of choosing an expat life in Chiang, Mai, Thailand kept drawing me back.

 A couple of years ago, I began having severe problems with my knees and hips.
 It was no longer easy for me to carry my suitcase up and down the stairs of Metro and train stations around Europe, much less deal with the poor infrastructure in developing countries.
 Eventually, my chronic joint pain began impacting more than just my physical body.
 My childlike wonder disappeared.
 Every destination looked the same.
 Travel became a chore rather than a joy.
 My writing lost its luster.
 I needed a good long rest.
 I needed to find a home again.